draeger-lab/refinegems/docs/source/development.rst

         tuple: Two tables (1) & (2)
             (1) pd.DataFrame: Table with charge mismatches
             (2) pd.DataFrame: Table with formula mismatches
     """

+    # Single output with multiple possibilities & multiple inputs
+    """Description of the function...

+    Args:
+        - input1 (type): this is what input1 does
+        - input2 (type): this is what input2 does
+        - input3 (type): this is what input3 does

+    Returns:
+        (1) str:
+            - Return value 1
+            - Return value 2
+        (2) np.nan: Return value 3
+    """

 We are also trying to make input and return types explicit by declaring those in the function header: